Nicole Scherzinger on screen and on stage

 After her stint as a guest judge on the British X Factor was favorably received by viewers and producers, Scherzinger was a main judge on the first season of the American version of the show.
 Her role was met with several controversies, while her performance was panned by critics.
 Meanwhile, Scherzinger released her debut album Killer Love (2011) and music videos for the disc's singles "Poison", "Don't Hold Your Breath", "Right There", "Wet" and "Try with Me".
 The following year, she appeared in Barry Sonnenfeld's Men in Black 3, and found greater success on the British X Factor, where she appeared as a judge for four series (2012–2013 and 2016-2017).
 She received a nomination for National Television Award for Best TV Judge (2017).

 Scherzinger released four music videos from her sophomore solo album, Big Fat Lie (2014), including the lead single "Your Love".
 In 2015, she appeared on three variety shows; in the United States as a contestant, winning the inaugural season of I Can Do That, co-hosting Best Time Ever with Neil Patrick Harris, and in the UK appeared as a music panelist in Bring the Noise.
 She voiced the titular mother's role of Sina in Moana in 2016 and in 2017 starred in the television film Dirty Dancing, a remake of the 1987 film of the same name.
-Scherzinger is currently appearing as a panelist on The Masked Singer to ratings success.
+Scherzinger appeared as a panelist on The Masked Singer from 2019 to 2023, to ratings success.
 She made her West End debut in Cats, as Grizabella, in 2014, followed in 2023 by Sunset Boulevard, where her starring role as Norma Desmond earned her the Laurence Olivier Award for Best Actress in a Musical.
 The following year, she reprised the role on Broadway.